Microsoft/azure-docs.cs-cz/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

     Parametry:

-    * `--private-ip-address`: statická privátní IP adresa pro síťovou kartu.
+    * `--private-ip-address`: Static private IP address for the NIC.
-    * `--vnet-name`: název virtuální sítě, ve které chcete vytvořit síťovou kartu.
+    * `--vnet-name`: Name of the VNet in which to create the NIC.
-    * `--subnet`: název podsítě, ve které chcete vytvořit síťovou kartu.
+    * `--subnet`: Name of the subnet in which to create the NIC.

-4. Spuštěním příkazu [Azure VM Create](/cli/azure/vm/nic) vytvořte virtuální počítač pomocí veřejné IP adresy a síťového rozhraní, které jste vytvořili dříve.
+4. Run the [azure vm create](/cli/azure/vm/nic) command to create the VM using the public IP and NIC created previously.
 Seznam uvedený za výstupem vysvětluje použité parametry.

     ```azurecli
     az vm create \